New vehicle taxes

 5. Car life limits

-The DoT aforementioned that it plans to introduce car lifecycle limits on the road.
+The DoT mentioned that it plans to introduce car lifecycle limits on the road.

-While it didn't give actual details of what this can entail, it indicated that a car with an engine with over 400,000 kilometres ought to be banned from the road, or scrapped – almost like this taxi recap system.
+While it didn't give actual details of what this could entail, it indicated that a car with an engine with over 400,000 kilometers ought to be banned from the road or scrapped—almost like this taxi recap system.

 6. Freight

-In consultation with cities, the DoT aforementioned it'll assist with the event of rules to make sure that freight vehicles could only enter urban hubs throughout off-peak hours.
+In consultation with cities, the DoT will assist with rules to ensure that freight vehicles can only enter urban hubs during off-peak hours.

-“Research will be conducted into the viability of re-introducing ‘road freight allows’ in South Africa with permit pricing reflective the emissions for tonne cargo of freight vehicles, likewise as road-use charges to internalise the externalities of doable overloading from freight hauliers,” it said.
+“Research will be conducted into the viability of re-introducing ‘road freight allows’ in South Africa with permit pricing reflective the emissions for tonne cargo of freight vehicles, likewise as road-use charges to internalize the externalities of doable overloading from freight haulers,” it said.

 7. Road construction